Dartanlla/OWS/docs/faq.md

     How many players can each Zone Server Instance support?
   </summary>

-As OWS is using Unreal Engine's server architecture the limitations are within their specifications.
+As OWS 2 is using Unreal Engine's instance server, you are limited by whatever limitations Unreal Engine's server instances have.
+OWS 2 does nothing to change this as OWS 2 is not a Game server.
 Epic released a [video](https://www.youtube.com/watch?v=CDnNAAzgltw) about optimizing the Data which gets send from and to the server using a custom Replication Graph.
 Fortnite, for example, supports up to 100 players per Zone Instance.
 </details>